Nugetzrul3/MBC-Tip/README.md

 In `withdraw`, amount must be at least 0.5 SUGAR.

-You can use Tip Sugar on DM.
+You can use Tip Magi on DM.

-You can donate by tip to Tip Sugar. (example : /tip @Tip Sugar 3.939)
+You can donate by tip to Tip Magi. (example : /tip @Magi-Tip 3.939)

 The address changes with each deposit, but you can use the previous one.
 However, it is recommended to use the latest address.

-Please do not use Tip Sugar as a receiving address for mining rewards to prevent the increase of load due to the increase of UTXO.
+Please do not use Tip Magi addresses as a receiving address for mining rewards to prevent the increase of load due to the increase of UTXO.

 ## Licence

 [MIT](https://github.com/sugarchain-project/Tip-Sugar/blob/master/LICENSE)

-## Digression

-I develop Tip Sugar as a personal hobby and for studying.
-So Tip Sugar **may contain bad-code**.

-I would be grateful if you could suggest a better implementation by PR.

 ## Requirement